Getting Started with Managed Phishing Response

 12. Click the Template dropdown and select Custom Freeform Email with Markdown rendered into HTML.

-15. Add your SMTP details in the applicable fields.
+15. Add your SMTP details.
 For example:

 17. Click Save.

-Configure Notification Type 2: Not a Phish
+Notification #2: Not a Phish

 1. In your Red Canary portal, navigate to Automation.